-At the moment, electric vehicles are not the most popular in Singapore.
-The cost for an individual to purchase one of these cars is still prohibitively high, and many models that are available simply are not ideal for driving on the tight city streets of Singapore.
+At the moment, the electric car market is an area where not many like to venture.
+EVs are not the most popular choice of cars to drive in Singapore due to the price.
+Electric vehicles are still priced prohibitively high, and many models that are available are not the most ideal for driving on the tight city streets of Singapore.

-There is also a general consensus among car drivers that the EV charging infrastructure still needs to grow a lot more before the cars will become practical to use.
+Not to mention, the electric car infrastructure (like charging points) still needs to grow a lot more before EVs can be the mainstream mode of transportation.
 Unless you have a way to use power from your own home to plug in your EV, the difficulty of finding a station might prove overwhelming.

 EVs in popular culture